metamx/rainer/README.md

 ### HTTP server

 You can use the RainerServlet to gain a nice HTTP API to your CommitStorage.
+It does not use, or require, a CommitKeeper.
 The API can be used like this with any HTTP client:

 ```
 $ curl \